Storm Ciarán kills 5 people as it brings record rainfall to Italy, taking European death toll to 12

 MILAN (AP) — Record-breaking rain produced floods in a vast swath of Italy's Tuscany region as Storm Ciarán pushed into the country overnight trapping residents in their homes, inundating hospitals and overturning cars.
 At least five people were killed, bringing the storm's death toll in western Europe to 12 on Friday.

-Italian Civil Protection authorities said 200 millimeters (nearly 8 inches) of rain fell in a three-hour period, from the city of Livorno on the coast to the inland valley of Mugello, and caused riverbanks to overflow.
+Italian Civil Protection authorities said 200 millimeters (nearly 8 inches) of rain fell in a three-hour period, from the coastal city of Livorno to the inland valley of Mugello, and caused riverbanks to overflow.
 Video shows at least a dozen cars getting pushed down a flooded road.

-“There was a wave of water bombs without precedence,” Tuscany Gov. Eugenio Giani told Italian news channel Sky TG24 as he tried to describe the downpour.
-He reported the five deaths on social media and posted photos of vast inland areas inundated by the flooding.
+Tuscany Gov. Eugenio Giani said five people died in the storm, which dumped an amount of rain fall not recorded in the last 100 years.
+“There was a wave of water bombs without precedence,” Giani told Italian news channel Sky TG24.

+Climate scientists say human-induced climate change has led to heavier rainfall during storms like Ciarán, often resulting in more severe damage.

+The other victims were a couple who had been missing near the town of Vinci and a person in Livorno province.

-At least three people were missing Friday in Tuscany, and one person was reported missing in the mountains of Veneto, north of Venice.
+At least one person was missing Friday in Tuscany, along with an off-duty firefighter reported missing in the mountains of Veneto, north of Venice.
 Other regions were on high-alert and authorities warned that the storm was heading toward southern Italy.

 Ciarán left at least seven people dead as it swept across Spain, France, Belgium, the Netherlands and Germany on Thursday.
 The storm devastated homes, caused travel mayhem and cut power to a vast number of people.

 As the storm pushed through, it flooded at least four hospitals, including in Pisa and Mugello.
 Throughout Tuscany, train lines and highways were disrupted and schools were closed.
-Hundreds of people were stranded, unable to get home, including about 150 stuck in Prato after a train line was suspended Thursday night.
+Hundreds of people were unable to get home, including about 150 stranded in Prato after a train line was suspended Thursday night.
+Some 40,000 people were without electricity on Friday.

 The mayor of Prato expressed shock at the force of the flood that devastated the city overnight.
 By early Friday, residents were working to clean the damage.